jdsonza/tracer/README.md

-# tracer
+# Tracer
-A repository for a contact tracing application
+A contact tracing application